input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/index.md

 #### `ver`

-Every signed object in the system will be versioned.
+Every Catalyst Signed Document in the system will be versioned.
 There can, and probably will, exist multiple versions of the same document.

 The `ver` is a [UUID] V7.

-The initial `ver` assigned the first time a signed object is published will be identical to the [`id`](#id).
+The initial `ver` assigned the first time a Catalyst Signed Document is published will be identical to the [`id`](#id).
 Subsequent versions will retain the same [`id`](#id) and will create a new `ver`, following best practice for creating a new [UUID] v7.